polzunenkov/petro/README.md

 This application provides photographing petrographic thin sections under microscopic with use  computer  and Android devices control of scrcpy.
 It works on GNU/Linux and Windows 10.

+Petrographic studies are accompanied by microscopic photographs.
+Not a simple process of obtaining and a long time for processing microphotos contributed to the emergence of this program.

 Its features include:
  - [make photo](#resulting-photos) with mirroring Android device